-Any effort to reveal an unencrypted version of a target's data that has been concealed by encryption.
+Any effort to reveal an unencrypted version of a target's data that has been concealed be encryption.

-Try to get the key:
+- Try to get the key:

-Find the key:
+- Find the key:

 - physical searches for keys,

 - password managers,

 - web browser password database,

 - in-memory copy of the key in computer's HDD / RAM.

 - seize the key (keylogger).

-Guess the key:,
+- Guess the key:,

-- Whereas encryption keys are usually too hard to guess (eg. 128bits security is 2128 trials (universe is 288 ns old)), - passphrases are usually shorter to be memorizable, and are linked to the key, - some systems have limitations on sorts of passwords (eg. 4/6 digits banking application), - educated guess on the password from context,
+- Whereas encryption keys are usually too hard to guess (but more on that later...),

+- passphrases are usually shorter to be memorizable, and are linked to the key,

+- some systems have limitations on sorts of passwords (eg. 4/6 digits banking application),

+- educated guess on the password from context,